bhagatapoorva/feedback/README.md

 # feedback
+A user feedback tool is a tool that is used on your website or mobile app to discover how users experience your online service.
+A wise consideration, because with customer feedback you are given an overview of where exactly on your website you should make changes and improvements.

 Feedback tool similar to Google's.

 This is a very early alpha version, with a couple of [known issues](#known-issues), a complete rewrite.
 Should be more performant and less buggy (hopefully).